A Northwest Arkansas & Missouri tech explains

 Ice on your refrigerant line is the #1 sign of a leak, but here are some others to pay attention to:

 If you suspect a refrigerant leak, do not attempt to replace it yourself.
-It’s a toxic chemical that should be handled by Northwest Arkansas & Southwest Missouri’s HVAC pros to protect your safety.
+It’s a toxic chemical that should be handled by Northwest Arkansas & Missouri’s HVAC pros to protect your safety.

 If your AC is acting up and none of these quick fixes did the trick, we’re happy to help diagnose, treat, and prevent future problems.
 Give us a call today!